OpenCAEPlus/OpenCAEPoroX/README.md

 Replace p with the number of processes you want to use.
 Check the output on the screen and the newly generated files in `./data/spe1a/`, such as `SUMMARY.out` and `FastReview.out`.
 If more than one process are used, `statistics.out` will also be generated.

 ---

+# Quickstart for Windows Systems {#quickstart-windows}

+Welcome to the OpenCAEPoro installation guide.
+Here are the instructions on how to build OpenCAEPoro and run a benchmark case SPE1 provided by the Society of Petroleum Engineers, on Windows systems.

+## Requirements {#requirements-windows}

+- Visual Studio (recommended version: 2019 or later)
+- OneAPI (Base Toolkit and HPC Toolkit, recommended version: 2022 or later)

+## Build OpenCAEPoro {#build-opencaeporox-windows}

+Open the 'vs/OpenCAEPoroX.sln' file, then modify the relevant library paths and macro definitions according to your configuration as follows:

+- C/C++ → Additional Include Directories
+- C/C++ → Preprocessor Definitions
+- Linker → Additional Dependencies
+- Linker → Additional Library Directories

 # License